jovotech/jovo-framework/docs/basic-concepts/model/README.md

 #### Intent Name

 The `name` specifies how the intent is called on the platforms.
 We recommend using a consistent standard.
-In our examples, we `Intent` to each name, like `MyNameIsIntent`.
+In our examples, we add `Intent` to each name, like `MyNameIsIntent`.

 #### Phrases